eonx-com/easy-monorepo/packages/EasyUtils/readme.md

 - `EonX\EasyUtils\SensitiveData\ObjectTransformers\DefaultObjectTransformer`: this is the default object transformer that simply transforms the given object to an array using json_encode/json_decode hack.
 It will not transform private properties of given object
-- `EonX\EasyUtils\SensitiveData\ObjectTransformers\NormalizerObjectTransformer`: this object transformer uses Symfony's Serializer component to transform given object to array.
+- `EonX\EasyUtils\Bridge\Symfony\SensitiveData\ObjectTransformers\NormalizerObjectTransformer`: this object transformer uses Symfony's
+  Serializer component to transform given object to array.
 It will transform private properties of given object

 By default `DefaultObjectTransformer` has higher priority (10000) than `NormalizerObjectTransformer` (20000).